 The plugins, on the other hand, detect which render engine is currently selected in your DCC application, and will create appropriate materials and shaders for that render engine.
 In other words, you will receive e.g. proper native V-Ray materials when V-Ray is the currently selected render engine.
 This saves you the need of editing the materials on the baked polygon mesh to create a V-Ray material manually on your own.

 Additionally, the plugins contain the full procedural editing capabilites of the PlantCatalog Exporter.
 You can make changes to the procedural model at any time inside your scene without the need for repeated export - import workflows.
 So we suggest using the plugins over the PlantCatalog Exporter wherever possible.

-The plugins are currently available for 3D Studio Max and Maya.
+The plugins are currently available for 3D Studio Max, Maya and Cinema 4D.
 Other applications will be supported in the near future.